Regardless of the type of business you run, social media marketing can be highly effective when it comes to reaching out to your target audience.

-In the above example it can be seen that 104 individual Facebook users have seen this post.
-In other words, this many people have had the post displayed on their screen in their newsfeed.
+In the above example, it can be seen that 104 individual Facebook users have seen this post.

-If you’ve used Facebook Ads in the past, you should already know how both, Reach and Impressions are displayed together, side by side.
+If you’ve used Facebook Advertising in the past, you should already know how both, Reach and Impressions are displayed together, side by side.